xdividr/dreamcloud-docs/styleguide.rst

 Using graphics and callouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We all love graphics.
 A well-designed flow chart, screenshot with callouts, or even a vector image greatly helps the reader understand a process or procedure.
 As you design your graphic, please adhere to the following practices to ensure maximum online readability and comprehension: